outsmart the attacker

 Nearly half (43%) of all cyberattacks now target organizations with 250 employees or fewer.6 And reports suggest there’s a one-in-two chance your small business will be hit with some form of cyberattack in the next 12 months.7 It’s a big threat—with dire consequences.
 The average attack costs a small business more than $20,000.8 Buried by these costs, 60 percent of small businesses shut down permanently within a year of an attack.9

-Outdated small business backup strategies and technologies are not equipped to protect growing organizations.
+Outdated small business data loss protection strategies and technologies are not equipped to protect growing organizations.
 Cybercriminals know smaller organizations have fewer resources to dedicate to data security, making them an easier target.

 4 steps to cyberattack recovery

-- Back up every device – every device matters.
-Around 60 percent of all small business data lives on desktops and laptops.10 If you want to ensure every file is covered, then you need a solution that automatically backs up data directly from every laptop and desktop
+- Protect every computer – every computer matters.
+Around 60 percent of all small business data lives on desktops and laptops.10 If you want to ensure every file is covered, then you need a solution that automatically protects data directly from every laptop and desktop

 - Tap the benefits of cloud backup.
-The cloud enables leading backup providers to offer truly unlimited backup, meaning you can protect every file—so you’re always ready for fast recovery of any information.
+The cloud enables leading data loss protection providers to offer truly unlimited protection, meaning you can protect every file—so you’re always ready for fast recovery of any information.

-- Ensure you have automatic backup.
-Your disaster recovery plan should start with backup that’s automatic and continuous.
-Automatic backup gives you certainty that every version of every file is always backed up and recoverable—without frustrating your employees and impeding productivity.
+- Ensure you have automatic data loss protection.
+Your disaster recovery plan should start with something that’s automatic and continuous.
+Automatic data loss protection gives you certainty that every version of every file is always backed up and recoverable—without frustrating your employees and impeding productivity.

 - Prioritize faster recovery.
 You should be able to recover files to any device—laptops, desktops and tablets; Mac, Windows or Android—and you should be able to do it from home or on the road, without needing a VPN connection.